A foundation for deductive mathematics: Well-orders

 \subsubsection{Notes}

-\begin{enumerate} \item Note the last condition in (1) asserts that \((a\isq b):=(a\leq b)\ad (b\leq a)\) is an equality pairing, making \(A\) a logical domain. \item In (2) recall that a sub\emph{domain} \(B\subset A\) is said to be \textbf{transitive} if \((b\in B)\ad (a\leq b)\Longrightarrow a\in B\). \item In (2), note that quantification is needed for ``\(B=A\)'' to have value `yes' or `no', and to define ``least element''. \item This definition of `well-order' is different from the usual one (cf.~Jech \cite{jech} definition 2.3), but it is essentially equivalent and is better for the development here. \item As usual, well-orders are \emph{hereditary} in the sense that if \((A,\leq )\) is well-ordered, and \(B\subset A\) is a binary subdomain, then the induced order on \(B\) is a well-order.
+\begin{enumerate} \item Note the last condition in (1) asserts that \((a= b):=\bigl((a\leq b)\ad (b\leq a)\bigr)\) is an equality pairing, making \(A\) a logical domain. \item In (2) recall that a subdomain \(B\subset A\) is said to be \textbf{transitive} if \((b\in B)\ad (a\leq b)\Longrightarrow a\in B\). \item In (2), note that quantification is needed for ``\(B=A\)'' to be implemented by a 2-valued function. \item This definition of `well-order' differs from the usual one (cf.~Jech \cite{jech} definition 2.3), but it is equivalent and better for the development here. \item As usual, well-orders are \emph{hereditary} in the sense that if \((A,\leq )\) is well-ordered, and \(B\subset A\) is a subdomain, then the induced order on \(B\) is a well-order.
 Similarly for almost well-orders. \item We will see in \S\ref{sssect:quantFails} that an \emph{almost} well-order fails to be a well-order if and only if the domain is not a set.
 It will turn out that there is only one of these, up to order-isomorphism. \end{enumerate}